Open Accessibility Menu

 Electronic Health Record

-Our clinic uses EPIC which is connected with not only the hospital, ER, and L&D but with other institutions in the region.
-Residents receive EPIC training during orientation prior to starting residency as well as additional training in September of R1 year to further customize and assist with efficiency.
+Our clinic uses EPIC which is connected with not only the hospital, emergency department, and L&D but with other institutions.
+Residents receive EPIC training during orientation prior to starting residency as well as additional training in the beginning weeks of R1 year to further customize and assist with efficiency.

 Orientation & Health Systems Management

-• At the end of the 2nd year, residents get together again with the residents from Chehalis Family Medicine & Providence- Summit rural training programs in a rotation called Health Systems Management to get ready for the last year of residency.
-There are various community medicine, practice management experiences interspersed as well as time to work on scholarly activity and quality improvement during this rotation.
+• At the end of the 2nd year, you will spend a month with Chehalis Family Medicine Rural Training program and Summit Pacific Family Medicine Residency in a rotation called Health Systems Management to prepare you for yoru R3 year.
+You will be exposed to various community medicine and practice management experiences as well as alllowed time to work on scholarly activity and quality improvements during this rotation.

 St Peter Family Medicine - Block Rotation Schedule